-During injection operations, continuous measurements will be taken at the wellhead for injection pressure, rate, volume, and temperature of the CO2 stream [40 CFR 146.88(e)(1)].
+During injection operations, continuous measurements will be taken and recorded at the wellhead for injection pressure, rate, volume, and temperature of the CO2 stream [40 CFR 146.88(e)(1) and 40 CFR 146.82(a)(10)] for each of the four injection intervals.
+It is planned to only have one interval open for injection (per well) at a time.
+The data for the intervals will be collected independently of one another.
 The maximum injection pressure is governed by the fracture gradient.
-Operating injection pressures are set at 90 percent below the calculated values.
+Operating injection pressures are set at 90 percent of the calculated values.
 Site specific in-situ fracture gradients will be determined during the drilling and testing of the Class VI Injection Wells for each Injection Zone.

 If there are major changes to the operational stream (density changes, composition, etc.) or a new source, Lapis may reevaluate and adjust the operating pressures with approval from the UIC Program Director.
 Under routine operations, injection pressures that approach the limits shown below will trigger reduced injection or a full system shutdown.
 Well conditions will then be monitored to decide on steps to return to full rate injection.
 In cases where return to full injection is not possible, additional troubleshooting steps may be required.
 Values in Tables 7-1 to 7-4 will be updated after drilling the injection well in the column "updated Value".
-Table 7-1, 7-2, 7-3 and 7-4 state the operation procedures for each of the injection intervals starting with the first and deepest zone, the Cotton Valley Injection Interval CV1 and ending with the shallowest zone the Hosston Injection Interval.
+Table 7-1, 7-2, 7-3 and 7-4 state the operation procedures for each of the injection intervals.
+As described in section 3.8 in Module B ("Area of Review and Corrective Action Plan"), Blue Injection Well No. 1 will initially be completed in the deepest injection interval within the Cotton Valley (CV1).
+Injection operations will then sequentially move upwards to the other injection intervals of Cotton Valley, the CV2 and CV3.
+The Blue Injection Well No. 2 will initially be completed in the Lower Hosston Formation.
+Although the modelling has the Lower Hosston as the last interval to inject in, the Lower Hosston in injection well No. 2 will probably be used for the first 1 to 3 years of injection, after which injection will commence in injection well No. 1 in CV1.
+Injection well No. 2 will then be used as a fall back well for injection when well No. 1 is down, for example when well No. 1 is completing the next interval up, and at the very end of the 20-year project injection timeframe when well No.1 has used up all the 3 interval CO2 volume allocations.